RJT1990/pyflux/docs/source/arimax.rst

 .. py:function:: fit(method,**kwargs)

-   Estimates parameters for the model.
+   Estimates latent variables for the model.
 Returns a Results object. **method** is an inference/estimation option; see Bayesian Inference and Classical Inference sections for options.
 If no **method** is provided then a default will be used.

    Optional arguments are specific to the **method** you choose - see the documentation for these methods for more detail.